-- Essays (1,500 words) in which researchers can use studies to develop arguments relating to wider societal and political debates, and which provide a new perspective on key urban issues and challenges.
+Essays (1,500 words), which draw on empirical work to develop arguments relating to societal and political debates, and which provide a new perspective on key urban issues and challenges.

-- Debates (1,500 words) relating to current social, professional or political developments on current issues, as well as concise presentations of the state of scientific knowledge bearing on current public debate.
+Debates (1,500 words), which relate to current social, professional or political developments on current issues, and concisely present the state of knowledge bearing on current public debate.

-- Reports From the Field (1,500 words) informing our readership, via case studies, of experiments or remarkable situations that shed new light on urban events, phenomena and developments.
+Reports from the Field (1,500 words), which draw on case studies, experiments or remarkable situations to shed new light on urban phenomena and developments.

 All papers submitted to Metropolitics are read by the editorial committee, who will make the final decision regarding publication.
 The editors and/or subeditors may request that certain parts of the text be developed, removed or modified, and indeed may even suggest reworked passages themselves.
 The editorial committee is responsible for writing the introductory paragraph and reserves the right to modify the title.

 All articles in Metropolitics follow the same house style.
 All text must be justified, including the title, author’s name and sub-headings.
 The font for body text is Times New Roman, 12 pt.

 - Title: Times New Roman, bold, 14 pt

 - Author: [first name] [last name]; Times New Roman, 12 pt